DimanNe/dimanne.github.io/docs/Rust.md

 cargo new query  # same
 ```

-Then you can "combine" them in a single workspace via this:
+Then you can put them in a single workspace via this:

 ```toml title="Cargo.toml"
 [workspace]